myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 Cayenne maintains historical information on data received for devices.
 Let's examine using the Cayenne API to get historical data for our example devices and some examples of how this type of data can be displayed to users.

-##### Monitor & Control Sensor History example
+##### Sensor History example

-Let's take a look at Cayenne's Monitor & Control solution.
-From the Manage screen the user can see the current status of their device, however they can also click on a device to access a *Device History* screen which displays historical device data.
+Tapping on a device from the Sample App's *Status* screen opens a *Device History* screen which displays historical device data.
 Let's explore how this is accomplished using the Cayenne API.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524084752/Restaurant-iPhone_Sensor-1-1.png" width="346" height="615" alt="Sample App Device History screen"><br/><br/></p>